 “A good offering memorandum is critical,” Tenret adds.
 “It should provide a market overview, property highlights, financial information, lease and sale comps, guidance on underwriting assumptions, and tell the story of why an investor should want to own this property.
 Attractive, professional-quality pictures are also important.”

-4. Leverage good tenants as an asset
+4. Leverage good rental history as an asset

-Good tenants who have a consistent track record of paying rent and renewing leases can be a selling point for investors.
+Renters who have a consistent track record of paying rent and renewing leases can be a selling point for investors.

 “In most cases, you're better off being fully leased, or at least leased to the market occupancy,” Tenret says.
 “The only time people really want vacancies is if they're planning to do a complete gut rehab and reposition the building.”

 According to Tenret, your most recent leases will be your property’s best rent comps.
 So, ideally those numbers should be on the high end or slightly above market.
-If your units are currently leasing on the low side, you can consider offering concessions to your tenants, such as a free month’s rent or an improvement allowance, to help offset a monthly rent increase, which in turn could give you a more attractive lease rate.
+If your units are currently leasing on the low side, you can consider offering concessions to your renters, such as a free month’s rent or an improvement allowance, to help offset a monthly rent increase, which in turn could give you a more attractive lease rate.

 “It’s important that potential buyers are not talking to your tenants without you,” Tenret says. “[Your broker] should coordinate any property tours, tenant interviews or lease estoppel requests.
 This allows you to hear directly from the tenants and provide context for any concerning feedback.”